Restaurant in Hong Kong, Hong Kong · Inside Rosewood Hong Kong

 What should a first-timer know about The Legacy House?

-- Expect Cantonese and Shun Tak dishes , a regional style less common in the city's fine-dining circuit than standard Cantonese cooking.
+- Expect Cantonese and Shun Tak dishes, a regional style less common in the city's fine-dining circuit than standard Cantonese cooking.
 Dishes like minced fish soup and pan-fried fish head are signatures of that tradition, not novelties.

 - The restaurant is on the 5th floor of Rosewood Hong Kong, so harbour views are a genuine feature of dinner, not a marketing claim.

-- Dress code applies for dinner , plan accordingly.
+- Dress code applies for dinner, plan accordingly.

 - At $$$ pricing with a Michelin star and Black Pearl 1 Diamond, this is a formal occasion restaurant.
-It is not a casual drop-in, and the room is calibrated to match that expectation.
+It is not a casual drop-in, the room is calibrated to match that expectation.

 - Book well in advance, particularly for dinner.
 Lunch is more accessible.